AMReX-Codes/amrex/Docs/sphinx_documentation/source/LinearSolvers.rst

 Currently this nodal approximate projection does not exist in a separate operator like the MAC projection; instead we demonstrate below the steps needed to compute the approximate projection.
-This means we must compute the divergence of the vector field,  :math:`D(U^*)`  to compute the right-hand-side, solve the variable coefficient Poisson equation, then subtract the weighted gradient term to make the vector field result satisfy the divergence constraint.
+This means we must compute explicitly the right-hand-side , including the the divergence of the vector field, :math:`D(U^*)`, solve the variable coefficient Poisson equation, then subtract the weighted gradient term to make the vector field result satisfy the divergence constraint.

 .. highlight:: c++

 ::

    //
-   // Given a cell-centered velocity (vel) field and a cell-centered
+   // Given a cell-centered velocity (vel) field, a cell-centered
-   // scalar field (sigma) field, solve:
+   // scalar field (sigma) field, and a source term S (either node-
+   // or cell-centered )solve:
    //
-   //   div( sigma * grad(phi) ) = div(vel)
+   //   div( sigma * grad(phi) ) = div(vel) - S
    //
    // and then perform the projection:
    //